basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

-* **Consistent reads of never-written keys create tombstones** --- A [[tombstone|Object Deletion]] will be written if you perform a read against a key that a majority of peers claims to not exist.
+* **Consistent reads of never-written keys create tombstones** --- A [[tombstone|Object Deletion]] will be written if you perform a read against a key that a majority of peers claims do not exist.
 This is necessary for certain corner cases in which offline or unreachable replicas containing partially written data need to be rolled back in the future.